arjunvaradiyill/quote-generator-using-DOM-in-js/README.md

-Sure!
-Here's a simple and clean `README.md` file for your **JavaScript Quote Generator** project:

----

 ## 📜 JavaScript Quote Generator

 This is a simple JavaScript project that displays a random motivational quote each time you click the "New Quote" button.
 It's a great beginner project to understand **DOM manipulation**, **arrays**, and **event handling** in JavaScript.